 If you purchase a product that has erythritol, how do you know if it’s a GMO-free?
 The product needs to have a USDA Organic or a Non-GMO Project-certified insignia on the packaging.

-Remember that many erythritol substitutes are available if you can’t find any, or prefer a different product.
-These include stevia and monk fruit, or honey, molasses and maple syrup if you don’t mind consuming actual sugar and calories.
+Remember that many erythritol substitutes are available if you can’t find any or if you prefer a different product because you’re experiencing erythritol side effects.
+These include stevia, monk fruit, honey, molasses and maple syrup if you don’t mind consuming actual sugar and calories.

 - Raw honey — This is a pure, unfiltered and unpasteurized sweetener made by bees from the nectar of flowers.
 Unlike processed honey, raw honey does not get robbed of its incredible nutritional value and health powers.
 It has been scientifically proven to help with allergies, diabetes, sleep problems, coughs and wound healing.
 Look for a local beekeeper to source your raw honey.
 This makes it even more likely to help with seasonal allergies.

-- Erythritol is a zero-calorie sweetener that is commonly man-made from genetically modified corn products.
+- What is erythritol?
+It’s a zero-calorie sweetener that is commonly man-made from genetically modified corn products.

 - Is erythritol safe?
-There are some side effects and potential dangers to consider.
-Even if it’s not GMO, it may also cause possible gastrointestinal distress and allergic reactions in certain individuals who may be sensitive to its effects.
+While the FDA considers it to be generally safe, there are some potential erythritol side effects to consider.
+Even if it’s not GMO, it may cause possible gastrointestinal distress and allergic reactions in certain individuals who may be sensitive to its effects.

-- Erythritol might have some health benefits, and non-GMO varieties do seem to be fine in moderation.
-Potential benefits include help managing blood sugar and weight, supporting dental health and providing antioxidant effects.
+- When used as a sugar substitute, it might have some health benefits, and non-GMO varieties do seem to be fine in moderation.
+Potential benefits include help managing blood sugar and weight, supporting dental health, and providing antioxidant effects.

-- There are plenty of other natural, health-promoting sweeteners available that can also be used in moderation instead, such as stevia, monk fruit, and raw honey.
+- There are plenty of other natural, health-promoting sweeteners available that can also be used in moderation instead to cut down on your sugar intake — such as stevia, monk fruit and raw honey.